werf/werf/README.md

   - Tagging images by binding them to git tag, branch, or commit.
   - Content-based tagging (coming soon) [#1184](https://github.com/flant/werf/issues/1184).

-### Deploy
+### Deploying

-- Deploy an application to Kubernetes and check if it is deployed correctly.
+- Deploy an application to Kubernetes and check if it has been deployed correctly.
   - Track the statuses of all application resources.
   - Control the readiness of resources.
   - Control the deployment process with annotations.